Self-Supervised Dynamical System Representations for Physiological Time-Series: Synthetic Dynamical Systems Experiments

 {\bf Results. } Table~\ref{table:analysis} shows that PULSE consistently achieves the highest classification accuracy among all practical baselines (described in Section~\ref{section:experiments} and Appendix~\ref{appendix:baselines}), even as $\sigma$ increases.
-This demonstrates that PULSE pretraining on pseudo-pairs $({\bf Y}_i, {\bf \widetilde{Y}}_i)$ is more robust to dynamical system noise and can extract class-discriminative features that reveal changes in system parameters under noisy conditions.
+This demonstrates that PULSE pretraining on pseudo-pairs $({\bf Y}_i, {\bf \widetilde{Y}}_i)$ is more robust to noise and can extract class-discriminative features that reveal changes in system parameters.
 Furthermore, we validate Theorem~\ref{theorem:locating_system_info} by considering a PULSE Oracle where label information is used to identify true $({\bf Y}_i, {\bf Y}_j)$ pairs to construct the positive and negative set ups illustrated in Figure~\ref{fig:graphical_model}.
 Specifically, the positive model leverages labels to select pairs in $\mathcal{L}_{\rm Cross}$, whereas the negative model applies random temporal masking to each pair before inputting both into $f_{\rm init}$ and $f_{\rm sys}$.
 According to Theorem~\ref{theorem:locating_system_info}, the negative oracle captures sample-specific information that is uninformative for classifying system parameters, so the positive oracle is expected to consistently outperform it.
+Our results in Table~\ref{table:analysis} confirm this prediction with positive oracle outperforming all practical algorithms and negative oracle consistently underperforming the positive oracle.